Tutorial: Model a desktop fan with Valispace¶

 ValiTypes will ensure that every new component you create already contains Valis of a certain type with a default formula (e.g. Mass, Power Consumption, etc.)

 - In the top navigation bar, go to

 Configure Vali types

-- Check that the following Valitypes exist already:
+- Check whether the following Valitypes exist already:

-- In case they do not exist, add them, so that your configuration looks at least like this:
+- In case they do not exist, add them, so that your configuration looks like this:

 sum of children and ensures that by default this vali adds up valis which are of the same type in components (1 level) below in the tree